-The live load testing program focused on the newly constructed HCB bridge on Route 205 over the Tides Mill Stream in Colonial Beach, VA (Figure 3).
-Beam fabrication tool place in a series of stages (Figure 4), so the internal instrumentation followed this construction sequence.
-The HCBs shells and lids were fabricated off site, at Harbor Technologies in Brunswick, ME.
-During this fabrication phase the box shells were laid up with fiberglass, high-strength passive steel strand and foam were placed in the formwork and then infused with resin.
-In this manner, eight lightweight, selfsupporting, monolithic box shells were created and shipped to Coastal Precast concrete plant in Virginia, where they were filled with self-consolidating concrete and allowed to cure, forming a fully functional, composite HCB girder.
+Fabrication and Construction of the Tides Mill Stream-Route 205 Bridge of stages (Figure 5), so the internal instrumentation followed this construction sequence.
+The HCBs shells and lids were fabricated off site, at Harbor Technologies in Brunswick, Maine.
+During this fabrication phase, the box shells were laid up with fiberglass and high-strength passive steel strand and foam were placed in the formwork and then infused with resin.
+In this manner, eight lightweight, self-supporting, monolithic box shells were created and shipped to Coastal Precast concrete plant in Virginia, where they were filled with SCC and allowed to cure, forming a fully functional, composite HCB girder.
 These girders were placed on the existing abutments that were being reused and the ends were encased in integral backwalls, resulting in semi-integral abutments.
 From that point, the steel reinforcement mat for the deck was constructed, and construction began to take the form of a conventional bridge project.